mittsq/dodgypilot/readme.md

 You do everything at your own risk.

 ## Features
+This fork:
-1. No device sounds (Car will chime if op wants attention.).
+1. Disables openpilot sounds (Car will chime if op wants attention.).
-2. ZSS Support.
+2. Supports ZSS.
-3. No uploader.
+3. Disables the uploader.
 (UI API still active to maintain ease of maintenance.)
 4. Keeps factory LDA on Toyota/Lexus when openpilot is not enabled.
 5. Allows the driver to use the accelerator pedal.
 To use this, go to settings, and turn on Allow Gas Pedal.
-6. Onroad UI Displays radarState, ~~carState and deviceState readings.~~ Partially removed for now, I'll port this back once I'm familiar enough with Qt.
+6. Displays radarState, ~~carState and deviceState~~ readings on the onroad UI.
+(Partially removed for now, I'll port this back once I'm familiar enough with Qt.)
-7. Toyota only: Improved screen brightness handling by linking it with your headlights.
-To use this, go to settings, and turn on Brightness linking.
+7. Improves screen brightness handling by linking it with your headlights.
+To use this feature, go to settings, and turn on `Use Linked Brightness`.
-8. Darker UI stolen from @rav4kumar.
+8. Allows openpilot to be engaged even if adaptive cruise control is disabled.
+To use this feature, go to settings, and turn on `Allow Normal Cruise Control`.
 9. Allows switching between openpilot Long and stock ACC, requires SmartDSU.
-To use this, go to settings, and turn on Stock ACC.
+To use this, go to settings, and turn on `Use Stock ACC`.
 10. Allows minimum cruise speed override, down to 40km/h, stolen from DragonPilot.
 (Must not be used together with 9.)